Bitcoin Verdict

 Scoring and grade

 Each criterion is scored against the rubric, totaled, and converted to a letter grade.
-Scores are reviewed before publishing and updated when products change significantly.
+Every source is cited in the review so you can verify our reasoning.
+Scores are updated when products change significantly.